ufosc/getting-started/CONTRIBUTING.md

-# Contributing to Resources
+# Contributing to Getting Started

-Thank you for helping out with the Open Source Clubs's resources!
+Thank you for helping out with the Open Source Clubs's getting started repository!

 Please check out our [Discord](http://discord.gg/Gsxej6u/) for any additional questions or just to hangout!